The Changing Role of Law Enforcement

 Guardians of Democracy: Back to Basics

-Championed by the Blue Courage: the Heart and Mind of the Guardian organization and law enforcement leaders like former King County Sheriff Sue Rahr, Executive Director of the Washington State Criminal Justice Training Commission, the guardian concept teaches recruits to employ critical thinking, empathy, and common sense in their interactions with everyday citizens and suspected criminals alike.
-The training concept has been implemented in the states of Washington and Arizona so far, and while the results have yet to be seen, the hopes are high.
+The guardian concept teaches recruits to employ critical thinking, empathy, and common sense in their interactions with everyday citizens and suspected criminals alike.
+It is championed by the organization Blue Courage: the Heart and Mind of the Guardian and law enforcement leaders like former King County Sheriff Sue Rahr, Executive Director of the Washington State Criminal Justice Training Commission.
+So far, the training concept has been implemented in the states of Washington and Arizona.
+While the results have yet to be seen, the hopes are high.

 High Hopes for the Future of Policing